ajitkoti/papertrail/content/post/2013-01-30-columnar-storage.md

 categories:
   - Databases
 ---
-_You're going to hear a lot about columnar storage formats in the next few months, as a variety of distributed execution engines are beginning to consider them for their IO efficiency, and the optimisations that they open up for query execution.
-In this post, I'll explain why we care so much about IO efficiency and show how columnar storage - which is a simple idea - can drastically improve performance for certain workloads.</p>
+<em>You're going to hear a lot about columnar storage formats in the next few months, as a variety of distributed execution engines are beginning to consider them for their IO efficiency, and the optimisations that they open up for query execution.
+In this post, I'll explain why we care so much about IO efficiency and show how columnar storage - which is a simple idea - can drastically improve performance for certain workloads.

 Caveat: This is a personal, general research summary post, and as usual doesn't neccessarily reflect our thinking at Cloudera about columnar storage.</em>